CreativeMayhemLtd/memescreamer/README.md

 The full system is running privately, producing real-time audiovisual media at scale.
 It’s deployed and working — across podcasts, video, and other experimental formats.

-See it on YouTube, Meta, TikTok, and other short-form platforms.
+See it on YouTube, Spotify, RSS, and other short-form platforms.
+Note: We've been banned from Tiktok (3 seconds after first upload), and currently may be experiencing a ban with @soundcloud.

 Hear it in action at [**Doomscroll.fm**](https://doomscroll.fm) — a live proof-of-concept channel built entirely on Memescreamer.

 If you're exploring licensing, private deployment, or integration into your own media workflows, we’re open to serious inquiries.